Motoki-Higa/REST-express-mongoDBAtlas/README.md

 ### Installing a project

-Clone the project to your local (cd /your_directory)
+Clone a project to your local (cd /your_directory)

 ```
 git clone https://github.com/Motoki-Higa/REST-express-mongoDBAtlas.git
 ```

-To install the dependencies, run this in the application folder from the command-line:
+To install dependencies, run this in the application folder from the command-line:

 ```
 npm install
 ```

-### Connecting with DB
+### Connecting to DB

 Personal mongoDB Atlas is used for the project.
 If you like to get the project working, please use your NoSQL database account.